 Signing things

-Three contexts, one drawn signature.
-Here's what each one means and how it works.
+Four contexts, one drawn signature.
+Here's what each one means and how it works — plus how the GPS, IP, and device evidence behind each signature is recorded.

 Context 1: In-app signing